kessl/simulacra/README.md

 # pixel evolution

-You can build the example locally with:
+Written in Rust, compiled into WASM, executed in your browser.

+Build the WASM module locally and serve this directory with

 ```
 $ ./build.sh
 ```

-Then serve this directory in your favourite webserver and navigate to `localhost:8000`.
+Then navigate to `localhost:8000`.